qlemaire22/speech-music-detection/README.md

 Those parameters are:

-- The preprocessing parameters as the sampling rate.
+- The preprocessing parameters like the sampling rate.
 - The data augmentation parameters.
 - The loss and metric used for the training.